Is coronavirus in children a deadly disease?

 Does coronavirus in children cause death?

 SARS-CoV-2 infections can be fatal for anyone.
 This is true for those with weak immune systems, with preexisting medical conditions, and the elderly.

 However, coronavirus in children rarely leads to death.
 According to medical experts at Johns Hopkins All Children’s Hospital, babies and kids may experience milder symptoms and signs.

-If this happens, parents or the primary caregivers must bring them to the emergency room right away.
-They should call 911 and ask for immediate medical assistance.
+If this happens, parents or primary caregivers should call 911 and ask for immediate medical assistance.

 Can children who tested positive for coronavirus be ‘superspreaders’?

 It is found that COVID-19 child cases exhibit an interesting fact.
-Even if the viral load is high, it doesn’t lead to more severe symptoms.
+Even if the viral load is high, it doesn’t lead to more severe symptoms like having trouble breathing.
 An increased amount of virus doesn’t lead to faster transmission of the virus.

 Can wearing masks stop the spread of the coronavirus in children?

 Yes.
 If you wear a mask, you’re doing your part of preventing virus transmission.
 It serves as a barrier between you and other people.

 SARS-CoV-2 infections spread through expelled respiratory droplets.
 This often occurs when a COVID-19 patient talks, coughs, or sneezes.
 This risk of coronavirus transmission and spread is the same for both adults and children.